shawntabrizi/substrate-graph-benchmarks/docs/runtime.md

-    --extrinsic transfer \ # Select the extrinsic --steps 50 \ # Modify the range of values to test for this extrinsic --repeat 20 \ # Adjust the number of times we repeat a benchmark
+    --extrinsic transfer \ # Select the extrinsic --steps 50 \ # Modify the range of values to test for this extrinsic --repeat 20 \ # Adjust the number of times we repeat a benchmark --raw \ # Output the raw data from the benchmark process
 > balances_transfer.txt # Results are outputted to file
 ```